 As an influencer, how often do say to yourself “Why doesn’t she understand me?” or “If he understood me better this decision would be a no-brainer.”
 It’s natural to assume Others will understand – and comply with – your suggestions.
 Have you ever wondered what’s happening when they don’t?

 Sometimes people misinterpret you and your audience is unintentionally restricted to only those who naturally understand your message.
-Sometimes people ignore you, regardless of how important your message or how engagingly you deliver it or how badly they need it.
+Sometimes people ignore you, regardless of how important your message, how engagingly you deliver it, or how badly they need it.

 OUR BRAINS ARE THE CULPRIT

-Thinking about using information as a persuasion strategy, let me share a confounding concept: words have no meaning at all!
+Thinking about using any form of content-based sharing as a persuasion strategy, let me share a confounding concept: words have no meaning until our brain interprets them.
 According to John Colapinto in his fascinating book This is the Voice,